Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Materials and Methods

 For denoising, we regressed out several nuisance signals from the fMRI data, as in the original study.
 The 6 affine motion parameters computed using MCFLIRT were used as regressors.
 In addition, we ran ICA-AROMA v0.4.3-beta on data already registered in MNI space to extract motion-related components.
 All the components classified as motion-related were added as regressors to each participants.

-For white-matter (WM) and cerebrospinal fluids (CSF) signals, the original paper did not contain any information about the method used by the authors to compute these signals.
-Thus, we implemented three different methods to try to reproduce the original workflow but also to compare the impact of pre-processing pipelines on the performance of the machine learning models and thus, the results of the study.
-In the \textit{default workflow}, we chose to use AFNI to compute these regressors.
+For white-matter (WM) and cerebrospinal fluids (CSF) signals, there was no information about the method used by the authors to compute these signals in the original paper.
+Thus, we implemented three different methods to {build the default workflow} but also to compare the impact of pre-processing pipelines on the results of the study.
+In the \textit{default workflow}, we {arbitrarly} chose to use AFNI to compute these regressors.
 We used the structural T1w images downloaded from PPMI and ran several analysis steps: brain extraction using 3dSkullstrip, segmentation using 3dSeg with defaults parameters, 3dCalc to extract the mask for WM and CSF, 3dResample to resample the masks to the functional image using nearest-neighbors interpolation and 3dMaskave to extract timeseries of voxels inside the WM and CSF masks.
 Then, we computed the mean timeseries across these voxels for WM and CSF and added these signals as nuisance regressors.